finos/legend-studio/docs/ux/miscellaneous.md

 ## Panel/List Placeholder

 - Do not leave empty panel or empty list blank, it creates confusion and waste screen real-estate.
-Instead, show something like `Click to choose something...` or `Drop element here to start`, `Add a new item...`.
-In read-only mode, show indicator like `No property`, `Source is not set`.
+Instead, show something like `Click to choose something...` or `Drop element here to start`, `Add a new item...`, etc. In read-only mode, show indicator like `No property`, `Source is not set`.
 We have built some components for these use-case which container resize-aware capability, we should leverage these as much as possible.

 ## Tooltip on flip-flop button/toggler